“Monastic Desires” – A Book by Derek Krueger on Homoeroticism and Homophobia in Medieval Orthodoxy

 A study of Byzantine monasticism, queer erotics, and the history of Christian sexuality.

-“Monastic Desires: Homoeroticism, Homophobia, and the Love of God in Medieval Constantinople” is a book by the American historian of religion Derek Krueger, published in English by Cambridge University Press.
-The work studies Byzantine monasticism as a space where the renunciation of sexual life did not eliminate desire, but redirected it into religious forms.
+Its author is Derek Krueger, an American historian of religion and a specialist in Byzantine Christianity.
+He explores Byzantine monasticism as a space where the renunciation of sexual life did not eliminate desire, but redirected it into religion.

 Tags